-Robin Boyd
+Robin Boyd of the

-ROBIN BOYD, more than anyone else, had represented Australia in world architectural affairs, Mr W. M. Shugg said yesterday.
+anyone else, had represented Australia in world architectural affairs, Mr W. M. Shugg said yesterday.

-He said Mr Boyd had been an architect of and to the world.
+He said Mr Boyd had been an architect "of and to the world."

-Mr Shugg, Federal president or the Royal Australian Institute of Architecture 1 Australian Institute of Architects, addressed a memorial tribute to Mr Boyd at the RAIA building, St. Kilda Rd.
+Mr Shugg, Federal president of the Royal Australian Institute of Architects, addressed a memorial tribute to Mr Boyd at the RAIA building, St. Kilda Rd.

-Mr Boyd, who was president of the Victor-ian chapter of the in-stitute, died on Friday, aged 52.
+Mr Boyd, who was president of the Victorian chapter of the institute, died on Friday, aged 52.

-About 350 colleagues, clients and friends at-tended the tribute, held in the garden at the back of the RAIA building.
+About 350 colleagues.
+About 350 colleagues, clients and friends attended the tribute, held in the garden at the back of the RAIA building.